ClusterHQ/flocker/docs/config/zfs-configuration.rst

 Repeat this command to test the authentication for the other nodes in your cluster.

 .. warning::
-   If you fail to set this up, the ZFS backend may appear to work until you try and move a volume from one host to another, at which point this operation would fail.
+   If you fail to set this up, the ZFS backend may appear to work until you try and move a volume from one host to another, at which point this operation will fail.

 ZFS Backend Configuration
 =========================